liccium/liccium-chrome-extension/README.md

 ### Limitations

 The browser extension is for testing purposes only.
+- It can only tested using the Chrome browser

-- At present, only declarations made on testnet blockchains can be analysed.
+- Currently only declarations made on testnet blockchains can be analysed.
 - Currently only images are supported.
 In future releases you will be able to verify all media types and formats.

 ## Test declarations